kubeflow/kfp-tekton/kfp-admin-guide.md

 ## Change S3 Endpoint for KFP Tekton artifacts

-By default, Kubeflow pipeline stores its pipeline artifacts to the Minio storage in the same cluster.
+By default, Kubeflow Pipelines store pipeline artifacts to the S3 compatible Minio storage server in the same Kubernetes cluster.
 To change this storage to an external S3 endpoint, update the default [kfp-tekton configmap](/manifests/kustomize/env/platform-agnostic/kfp-pipeline-config.yaml) and S3 credential secret then patch them with the commands below.

 Update the S3 Secret:
 - `accesskey`: S3 Access Key ID